vykuang/de-zoomcamp/w5-batch/README.md

 `DataFrame.withColumns(cols_map)` was used; returns a new dataframe.

+## Spark Architecture

+### `SparkSession`

+Entrypoint to programming spark.
+The python script needs to instantiate a session to create and manipulate RDDs and dataframes via spark API.
+The `SparkSession` instance gives access to its own instance of `SparkContext`, which is used less frequently after 2.0.
+Access via `SparkSession.sparkContext`

+Session is defined in the `pyspark.sql` module

+Best to deal with dataframes

+### `SparkContext`

+defined as `pyspark.SparkContext`, this is an alternate entrypoint for scripts to use spark API.
+Represents the connection to a Spark cluster

+More suited for RDD ops

+### driver

+The self-contained pyspark app (written with `pyspark` API).
+Must explicitly create a `SparkSession` instance in order to read, manipulate, and write output files

 ## Spark Cluster

 So far we've ran spark in local environment, `local[*]`, and the spark context includes the master, which is also on the same machine.
 In practice they are separate entities.